xAirx/ReactWebShopProject/README.md

 # Introduction to project and functionality

-      This is an  e-commerce application similar to Shopify using React, Redux, React Hooks, React Router, GraphQL, Context API,  Firebase, Redux-Saga, Stripe + more.
+      This is an  e-commerce application similar to Shopify using React, React Hooks, React Router, GraphQL, Context API,  Firebase,  Redux, Redux-Saga, Context API + Stripe + more.

       This is going to be a full stack app (MERN stack), using Firebase and Heroku hosting